Heirloom Tomato Tart

 Sometimes I’ll make a lunch out of the tomatoes with a sprinkle of salt and drizzle of olive oil.
 A few times a season, without fail, I’ll have more than I know what to do with.
 Not a bad problem to have!

 If you’re going to cook tomatoes, this heirloom tomato and ricotta tart is about as good as it gets.
 It has just a few ingredients and nothing to mask the sweetness of the fresh tomatoes.
-The whole thing is wrapped in flaky butter crust.
+The whole thing is wrapped in a flaky butter crust.

 It has elements that reminded me of good, fresh pizza crossed with the best pie crust.
 So yea… a good use of tomatoes, for sure.

-Enjoy tomato season, everybody!
+Enjoy the last gasps of tomato season, everybody!

 The nice thing about this recipe is it doesn’t have many ingredients.
 The focus is on the quality of each of the ingredients.
 Buy good tomatoes, and good whole milk ricotta cheese.